microsoft/LightGBM/docs/Quick-Start.rst

 Categorical Feature Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-LightGBM can use categorical features directly (without one-hot coding).
+LightGBM can use categorical features directly (without one-hot encoding).
 The experiment on `Expo data`_ shows about 8x speed-up compared with one-hot encoding.

 For the setting details, please refer to `Parameters <./Parameters.rst>`__.